jupyter-server/enterprise_gateway/docs/source/developers/kernel-library.md

 with open("my_notebook.ipynb") as fp:
     test_notebook = nbformat.read(fp, as_version=4)

-client = NotebookClient(nb=test_notebook, kernel_manager_class=RemoteKernelManager)
+client = NotebookClient(nb=test_notebook, kernel_manager_class=RemoteKernelManager, kernel_name='my_remote_kernel')
 client.execute()
 ```

-The above code will execute the notebook on a kernel using the configured `ProcessProxy`.
+The above code will execute the notebook on a kernel named `my_remote_kernel` using its configured `ProcessProxy`.

-TODO: Add reference to GatewayKernelManager and GatewayKernelClient in Jupyter Server and how to use from nbclient and papermill.
+Depending on the process proxy, the _hosting application_ (e.g., `nbclient`) will likely need to be configured to run on the same network as the remote kernel.
+So, for example, with Kubernetes, `nbclient` would need to be configured as a Kubernetes POD.